smagnacco/scala-point-in-polygon/README.md

 # scala-point-in-polygon
 Scala version of point inside a polygon algorithm.

-Darel Rex Finley algorithm from http://alienryderflex.com/polygon/ with pre-calcuation efficiency improvement provided by Patrick Mullen.
+From original code by D. R. Finley (http://alienryderflex.com/polygon/ with pre-calcuation efficiency improvement provided by Patrick Mullen.)